-The meeting of the Sumter County Transportation Disadvantaged Coordinating Board (TDCB) was called to order at 2:06 p.m. by Chairman Burgess.
+Commissioner Campione was in attendance on the online meeting, she requested a person to chair the meeting due to another commitment.
+The meeting of the Lake County Transportation Disadvantaged Coordinating Board (TDCB) was called to order at 10:06 a.m. by Vice Chair, Lesha Buchbinder.
 Staff announced that the meeting was properly noticed, the roll was called, at which time it was noted that a quorum was present.
-(6 Voting Members)
+(8 Voting members).